-General: applies where not specific guidance has been applied elsewhere in the matrix, and includes legislation from the following program themes: Agriculture, Transportation and Infrastructure, Heritage Conservation/Archaeology and Recreation Sites and Trails.
+19 General: applies where not specific guidance has been applied elsewhere in the matrix, and includes legislation from the following program themes: Agriculture, Transportation and Infrastructure, Heritage Conservation/Archaeology and Recreation Sites and Trails.
+19 Permanent access: means access infrastructure (e.g. trails, roads, power lines) for which restoration after use is not contemplated as part of

-Permanent access: means access infrastructure (e.g. trails, loads, power lines) for which restoration after use is not contemplated as part of an Application or management plan.
+Permanent access: means access innastructure (e.g. trails, roads, power lines) for which restoration after use is not contemplated as part of an Application or management plan.
+Exclusive tenure: means a tenure that provides security to the tenure holders by limiting the uses of the tenured area by persons other than

 Exclusive tenure: means a tenure that provides security to the tenure holders by limiting the uses of the tenured area by persons other than the tenure holder.

-Administrative application: means an application regarding an existing authorization, such as a renewal, replacement, assignment or transfer of the authorization.
+Administrative application: means an application regarding an existing authorization, such as a renewal, replacement, assignment or